The Boss on board: HELICOPTER PILOT JOHN D. HESS

-THE RED BULLETIN: How do you stay cool when you and your copter get caught in a storm over the Bering Sea?
+THE RED BULLETIN: How do you stay cool when you and your aircraft get caught in a storm over the Bering Sea?

 JOHN D. HESS: You need at least four years’ experience as a rescue pilot to fly at Kodiak.
 That helps.